muldjord/boris/data/behavs/README.md

 * doNotDisturb: If this exists, Boris will not be disturbed by the mouse or other Borises while this behaviour is in progress
 * allowFlip: If this line exists there is a 50% chance the behaviour will be mirrored horizontally
 * pitchLock: Disable the minute pitch randomness otherwise used when playing sounds from this behaviour
+#### Code defines
+The scripting language supports very basic code block defines.
+These are not functions, but rather blocks of code that can then be reused throughout a behaviour by using the `call <DEFINE>` command.

 ### Frame definitions
 Each frame in a behaviour must be contained on a single line under the `#Frames` line.
 Empty lines are allowed (they will simply be ignored) and so are comment lines starting with `#` (these are also ignored).